mtex-toolbox/mtex-toolbox.github.io/index.md

 toc: false
 ---

-<b>MTEX</b> is a free and open source Matlab toolbox for analyzing and modeling crystallographic textures by means of EBSD or pole figure data.
-It is developed on a free and opensource basis by an interdisciplinary
+<b>MTEX</b> is a free and open source Matlab toolbox for analyzing and modeling
-{% include reference.html link="people" content='<i class="fa fa-group"></i> team' %}
+crystallographic textures by means of EBSD or pole figure data.
+It is developed by an interdisciplinary {% include reference.html link="people" content='<i class="fas fa-people-group"></i> team' %}
 of material scientists, geologists and mathematicians.
 <br>
 <!--<img src="https://visitor-badge.laobi.icu/badge?page_id=MTEXHomePage&right_color=%23149983">-->